huzaifaalmesbah/smart-password-protect/readme.txt

 - **User-Friendly Interface**: The plugin comes with an intuitive admin settings page that allows you to configure options effortlessly.
 You can enable protection, set strong passwords, and manage allowed IP addresses with just a few clicks, regardless of your technical expertise.

 - **Compatibility**: Smart Password Protect is designed to work seamlessly with most WordPress themes and plugins, ensuring that your site's design and functionality remain intact while enhancing security.

-=== Why Choose Smart Password Protect? ===

-In today’s online environment, protecting your content is more important than ever.
-Whether you want to secure valuable resources, private documents, or exclusive member content, Smart Password Protect provides a comprehensive solution.

 == Installation ==